exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ```

-In this example we see that the `if` condition evaluvates to False so the statement in the `else` block is executed.
+In this example we see that the `if` condition evaluates to `False` so the statement in the `else` block is executed.

 A real world analogy to `if/else` statment is like this.
 If its sunny outside, then go to park.
 Otherwise read a book.